 As of this post, I’m still very new to blogging.
 This will be the 15th post that I’ve posted, and I just began the 4th month of Sincerely Christi.
 That’s it.
 I’m NEW.
 Still learning.

 - Set your expectations.
-Fighting the fear train takes practice.
+Dealing with fear takes practice.
 Be consistent.
 Be active.

 - Acknowledge the fear.
-Don’t let it consume you or pretend it doesn’t exist.
+Don’t let fear consume you or pretend it does not exist.

 - Understand the fear.
 What is real?
-Is there a real, true danger or is it imagined or just expected?
+Is there a real, true danger or is it imagined or simply expected?

 - Ask yourself what the Word of God says in this situation?
 If you don’t know, look it up!
 The Bible has a LOT to say about fear.

-- Go ahead and do it.
-Choose to trust Him in this process.
+- Go ahead, push fear aside, and just do it.
+Choose to trust God in your life journey.
 Take the first step, and then the second, and then the third.
 You get the picture.
 If the fear train comes back, start over in the process.
 Yes!
 It’s a process!!